ISO 9001 vs AS9100: What’s the Difference?

 ISO 9001 requires risk-based thinking.

-In aerospace, informal risk awareness is not sufficient.
-Structured documentation is required.
+In aerospace, informal awareness is not sufficient.
+Documentation discipline is expected.

 Identification of safety-critical characteristics